-Project Summary: This effort seeks to align programs and strategies related to integrated care and services for individuals and community-wide prevention efforts to improve health outcomes within a geographic community.
-Phase I of this work, which took place during 2015, focused on research to further define the Accountable Communities for Health (ACH) model and identify core elements.
-Phase II brings together multi-disciplinary teams from communities across the state in an Accountable Communities for Health Peer Learning Laboratory to further explore how this model might be implemented and develop community capacity.
-The ACH Peer Learning Laboratory seeks to support participating communities in increasing their capacity and readiness across the nine core elements of the ACH model through a curriculum that utilizes in-person and distance learning methods to support peer learning, as well as community facilitation to support each community's development; the project will result in a report that documents findings and lessons learned, and includes recommendations to inform future State decision-making, focusing on what infrastructure and resources are needed at the community/regional level and the State level.
+Project Summary: This effort seeks to align programs and strategies related to integrated care for individuals and community-wide prevention efforts to improve health outcomes within a geographic community.
+Phase I of this work (2015) focused on research to further define the Accountable Communities for Health (ACH) model and identify core elements.
+Phase II brought together multi-disciplinary teams from communities across the state in an Accountable Communities for Health Peer Learning Laboratory, which sought to support participating communities in increasing their capacity and readiness across the nine core elements of the ACH model.
+The Peer Learning Lab curriculum utilized in-person and distance learning methods to support peer learning, as well as community facilitation to support each community's development.
+A final report from this project will document findings and lessons learned, and will include recommendations to inform future State decision-making, focusing on what infrastructure and resources are needed at the community/regional level and the State level.

-- Fall 2014 Population Health Work Group expressed interest in establishing an ACH in Vermont. - January-June 2015 ACH Phase I: Research to define ACH model and identify core concepts. - September-October 2015 Recommended next steps discussed by Population Health Work Group and approved by Core Team. - November-December 2015 Further ACH Phase II (ACH Peer Learning Laboratory) development. - January 2016 ACH Peer Learning Laboratory soft launch: recruitment materials for interested communities released. - February 2016 An RFP was released seeking curriculum design and facilitation support for ACH Peer Learning Laboratory.
-A bidder was selected and contract negotiations kicked off.
-The State received twelve applications to participate; 10 communities from around Vermont were accepted. - May 2016 ACH Peer Learning Laboratory Needs Assessment survey released. - June 2016 ACH Peer Learning Laboratory Kick-Off Webinar; In-Person Learning Session #1 (of 3). - September 2016 ACH Peer Learning Laboratory In-Person Learning Session #2 (of 3). - January 2017 ACH Peer Learning Laboratory In-Person Learning Session #3 (of 3). - February 2017 ACH Peer Learning Laboratory final report expected.
+- Fall 2014 Population Health Work Group expressed interest in establishing an ACH in Vermont. - January-June 2015 ACH Phase I: Research to define ACH model and identify core concepts. - January-February 2016 ACH Peer Learning Laboratory soft launch; 10 communities from around Vermont were accepted for participation. - May 2016 ACH Peer Learning Laboratory Needs Assessment survey released. - June 2016 ACH Peer Learning Laboratory Kick-Off Webinar; In-Person Learning Session #1 (of 3). - September 2016 ACH Peer Learning Laboratory In-Person Learning Session #2 (of 3). - January 2017 ACH Peer Learning Laboratory In-Person Learning Session #3 (of 3). - March 2017 ACH Peer Learning Laboratory final report expected.

 - The Peer Learning Lab had a soft launch in January 2016 with the release of recruitment materials and an informational webinar.
 Ten communities were selected to participate in February.
-A kick-off webinar was held on June 1, and the first of three in-person convenings with participating communities was held on June 7.
-Local facilitation to support communities in developing ACH competencies also began in June and will continue through the conclusion of the Peer Learning Laboratory in January 2017. - Work to identify opportunities to enhance new health delivery system models, such as the Blueprint for Health and Accountable Care Organizations (ACOs), to improve population health by better integration of clinical services, public health programs and community based services at both the practice and the community levels is ongoing.
+A kick-off webinar was held on June 1. - Three in-person convenings with participating communities were held in June and September 2016, and January 2017.
+Local facilitation to support communities in developing ACH competencies also began in June and will continue through the conclusion of this phase of work in March 2017. - Work with the Blueprint for Health, Accountable Care Organizations (ACOs), and other partners to identify opportunities to improve population health through better integration of clinical services, public health programs, and community based services at both the practice and the community levels is ongoing, as are efforts to incorporate Accountable Communities for Health into Vermont's SIM Sustainability Plan.